proj-cc-att-aa/anthro-albo-cc/README.md

 ```text
 Model_Scripts/Spatio_tempo_CV.R
 ```
-The study evaluates predictive generalization using complementary designs.
+The study evaluates predictive generalization using multiple spatial and temporal cross-validation designs.
 Further details are available in the accompanying manuscript.

 ### Socio-environmental sensitivity analyses